Shaninnik/PWSwitch/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+- iOS 8.3+
+- Xcode 8.0+
+- Swift 3.0+

+Please use release 1.0.0 for the final Swift 2.x supported version.

 ## Installation